Q1 - What is the main difference between SonarTRX, SonarTRX-SI, SonarTRX-LSS and SonarTRX-GVU?

 A11 - You first need to use HASP RUS (Remote Update System) to collect your current licensing information from your USB license key.
 HASP RUS will save the information to a "client to vendor file" (with the extension "*.C2V").
 When the USB key is plugged in, HASP RUS should give you option to select between the HASP HL and the HASP SL key.
 Make sure you select the "HASP HL (...)" key, since that is the USB key.
 Having done that, you send that file to email@example.com and make reference to PlusPack.
 In return, you will receive a "vendor to client file" (with the extension "*.V2C").
 The V2C file contains the license information for the PlusPack, and you would use HASP RUS again to apply that license to your USB license key.
 To start HASP RUS, use the Windows Start Menu: Start -> All Programs -> SonarTRX... -> HASP Licensing -> Remote Update System (RUS).

-Q12 - How can I install the latest version of the Sentinel HASP/LDK Run-Time environment?
+Q12 - How can I install the latest version of the Sentinel HASP/LDK Run-Time environment (SonarTRX licensing system)?

-A12 - You can download an installation program (...version 7.55 or newer for Windows 10) directly from the Gemalto (previously SafeNet) website:
+A12 - You can download an installation program (...version 7.103 or newer) directly from the Gemalto (previously SafeNet) website:

 Q15 - How can I get SonarTRX to update the color scheme file to the latest version?